longyuewangdcu/Chinese-Llama-2/README.md

 ## TODO

 1. Continued pre-training
+2. Based on llama2-chat, do SFT.
-2. Release fine-tuned data we used
+3. Release fine-tuned data we used

 Stay tuned!

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
-We appreciate your contributions to make Chinese-Llama-2 even better.
+We appreciate your contributions to making Chinese-Llama-2 even better.

 ## Acknowledgments